STAND. COM. REP. NO. 439

-Your Committees on Public Safety, Intergovernmental, and Military Affairs and Agriculture and Environment, to which was referred S.B.
-No. 893 entitled:
+Your Committee on Transportation and Culture and the Arts, to which was referred S.B.
+No. 1120 entitled:

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Agriculture and Environment that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 893 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation and Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1120, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1120, S.D.
+1, and be referred to your Committee on Ways and Means.